Rating:

 Estimated Dry Matter Nutrient Content

-The first item in this dog food lists chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1
+The first ingredient in this dog food includes chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient is water… which (of course) adds nothing but moisture to this food.
-Water is a normal finding in most canned dog foods.
+The second ingredient is water, which adds nothing but moisture to this food.
+Water is a routine finding in most canned dog foods.

-The fourth item is rice.
+The fourth ingredient is rice.
 Is this whole grain rice, brown rice or white rice?
 Since the word “rice” doesn’t tell us much, it’s impossible to judge the quality of this item.

-The fifth ingredient lists rice flour.
-Rice flour is made from either white or brown rice and is considered a good gluten-free substitute for wheat flour.
+The fifth ingredient is rice flour.
+Rice flour is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.

 From here, the list goes on to include a number of other items.